Google Analytics 4

 2. Select the container for your organization’s website.

-5. Hover over the Tag Configuration card and select the pencil icon to edit the tag.
+5. Hover over the Variable Configuration card and click on the pencil icon to edit the tag.

-6. In the Measurement ID field, insert the measurement ID that you copied earlier from Google Analytics.
+6. In the Value field, paste the Measurement ID that you copied from Google Analytics.

-Because you added the measurement ID to Fundraise Up’s Google Analytic 4 configuration tag, the ID is also added to the Fundraise Up Donation, Fundraise Up Checkout Open, and Fundraise Up Checkout Close tags that were imported when you integrated Fundraise Up with Google Tag Manager.
+Because you added the Measurement ID to the Fundraise Up Google Analytics 4 Measurement ID variable, the ID is also added to the Fundraise Up Donation, Fundraise Up Checkout Open, and Fundraise Up Checkout Close tags that were imported when you integrated Fundraise Up with Google Tag Manager.

 Tags